everton-araujo/100-days-of-code/README.md

+# UPDATE
+### Had to take a breake from the challenge, for hurting my wrist and arm.
+I will redo it later from day one.
+#

 # 100 Days of Code (April 23, 2020 - August 01, 2020)

 *This is a record of my 100 Days of Code Challenge.*